Benefits of Filing Provisional Patent Application

 Simplified Filing Requirement

-- A detailed description of the invention
+- a written description of the invention

-- Payment of a lower filing fee
+- payment of the filing fee

-- No immediate examination or approval process
+- no immediate examination process

 Get in touch with us